 }

-better error handeling, the code shown in this blog post removes all the boring fluff.
+better error handling; the code shown in this blog post removes all the boring fluff.

 An in Memory Only Storage Solution

-The most simply way to create a type that implements this trait is with a simple Rust HashMap.
+The most simple way to create a type that implements this trait is with a simple Rust HashMap.

 struct InMemoryStorage {